 To this day, I still marvel my classmate had no qualms with stealing the digital pieces that make the computer.
 A Windows, Mac, or Linux machine, after all, is an ugly brick without software.

-Recently, Microsoft wanted a Geneva convention to talk through the issues of cyber crime and identity.
+Recently, Microsoft wanted a Geneva convention to talk through the issues of cybercrime and identity.
 As an alum, I’m glad they did.
 No, they didn’t do this as some type of altruistic gesture.
 They make billions on software and services.
-This is an issue that effects the devices we love and cherish.
+This is an issue that affects the devices we love and cherish.
 For the good and the bad, our digital fingerprints are part of us.